 There are two main ways in which you can associate yourself or your organization with the Knowledge for Development Partnership.
 First, you can become a formal member of the partnership by filling in this membership form.
 This gives you full participation and voting rights.
 Second, you can be become a partner by signing a partnership declaration.
 By becoming a partner, you ally yourself to Knowledge for Development Partnership but you have no formal responsibilities.

-This dialogue will be open and online, but we know that face-to-face communication is critically important as well.
-Therefore, we intend to work with others to establish K4D centres in a growing number of places around the world for better collaboration and local contextualization of the Agenda Knowledge for Development.
+This dialogue is open and online, but we know that face-to-face communication is critically important as well.
+Therefore, we are working with our partners to establish K4DP initiatives in a growing number of places around the world for better collaboration and local contextualization of the Agenda Knowledge for Development.
 As is explained in the Agenda Knowledge for Development itself, this new perspective on knowledge aims to contribute to the wider United Nations’ Agenda 2030 and the Sustainable Development Goals.